|Nutritional Guidelines (per serving)|

 This recipe for Refried Beans (frijoles refritos or simply frijoles in Spanish) includes instructions on cooking the pinto beans from scratch in a Dutch Oven.
 Refried beans are a protein-rich classic Mexican side dish made with pinto beans, lard, onions, and garlic.

 Lard or bacon drippings are a traditional ingredient but, if you must, you can omit the grease, adding a bit more chicken broth to get them to the proper consistency.
 Strong vegetable broth also can be substituted for the chicken broth.
-Additionally, if you are short on time, you can use canned beans.
+If you are short on time, you can use canned beans.
 The beans will not be authentic with these substitutions, but certainly palatable.

 - For Pinto Beans: